Health and Social Care Act 2012: Effects of the act

 The publication of the NHS Long Term Plan in January 2019 marked the official abandonment of the policy of competition in the English NHS.
 Integrated care systems would be created across England by 2021, and in 2022 Clinical Commissioning Groups were abolished and NHS Improvement absorbed into NHS England, though all this was intended to happen without repealing the legislation.
 In February 2019, NHS England produced a document outlining changes it wanted to see in legislation.
 One of the central proposals was to remove the obligation to put services out to competitive tender if local commissioners considered a service would be best provided from within the NHS.

+A report on the state of the NHS following the election of a Labour government in 2024, commissioned by Health Secretary Wes Streeting, led by the surgeon and former member of a Labour government Lord Ara Darzi (currently an independent peer) concluded that "The Health and Social Care Act of 2012 was a calamity without international precedent – it proved disastrous.
+The result of the disruption was a permanent loss of capability from the NHS".
+The act was an important part of the explanation for the deterioration in performance of the NHS as a whole, the report said.
+"Rather than liberating the NHS, as it had promised, the Health and Social Care Act 2012 imprisoned more than a million NHS staff in a broken system for the best part of a decade".

+On 13 March 2025, UK Prime Minister Keir Starmer announced the abolition of NHS England.
+Health Secretary Wes Streeting said this marked the "final nail in the coffin of the disastrous 2012 reorganisation, which led to the longest waiting times, lowest patient satisfaction, and most expensive NHS in history”.